 Do not allow the nozzle tips to overheat or degraded material will have to be cleaned out of the nozzle housing before a new nozzle tip can be installed.

 f.
 Disconnect the controller.

-- For each valve stem to be removed, do the following: 3. - Remove the cover plate from the backing plate.
+- 3. For each valve stem to be removed, do the following: - a.
+Remove the set screw from the actuation plate.